Harris and Fordham host VCU

 New York; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Fordham hosts VCU after Chae Harris scored 22 points in Fordham’s 61-58 win over the La Salle Explorers.
+BOTTOM LINE: Fordham faces VCU after Chae Harris scored 22 points in Fordham’s 61-58 win against the La Salle Explorers.

-Fordham is shooting 37.5% from the field this season, 1.0 percentage point higher than the 36.5% VCU allows to opponents.
-VCU has shot at a 38.3% rate from the field this season, 1.2 percentage points fewer than the 39.5% shooting opponents of Fordham have averaged.
+Fordham’s average of 4.7 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 5.5 per game VCU allows.
+VCU has shot at a 38.3% clip from the field this season, 1.2 percentage points less than the 39.5% shooting opponents of Fordham have averaged.

+The Fordham Rams and VCU Rams match up Sunday for the first time in conference play this season.

-TOP PERFORMERS: Taylor Donaldson is shooting 33.7% from beyond the arc with 2.7 made 3-pointers per game for the Fordham Rams, while averaging 16.6 points and 2.1 steals.
-Irene Murua Txintxurreta is averaging 11.1 points and 5.4 rebounds over the last 10 games.
+TOP PERFORMERS: Taylor Donaldson is scoring 16.6 points per game and averaging 4.4 rebounds for the Fordham Rams.
+Harris is averaging 0.8 made 3-pointers over the last 10 games.

-Mary-Anna Asare is averaging 15.4 points and 1.7 steals for the VCU Rams.
+Mary-Anna Asare is scoring 15.4 points per game with 4.3 rebounds and 2.7 assists for the VCU Rams.
 Zoli Khalil is averaging 12.1 points over the last 10 games.

 LAST 10 GAMES: Fordham Rams: 5-5, averaging 55.4 points, 35.4 rebounds, 10.7 assists, 9.1 steals and 2.8 blocks per game while shooting 32.7% from the field.
 Their opponents have averaged 59.1 points per game.